This article describes 5 ways to remove extra spaces in Excel. Here is an animated overview:

 - Output → “Jose, Age:10, Grade:4”

-1.3 Implementing CLEAN, SUBSTITUTE, and CHAR Functions to Eliminate Line Breaks
+1.3 – Using the CLEAN, SUBSTITUTE, and CHAR Functions to Eliminate Line Breaks

-In addition, we can also fuse the TRIM, CLEAN, SUBSTITUTE, and CHAR functions to eliminate line breaks.
+To eliminate line breaks, we can use the TRIM, CLEAN, SUBSTITUTE, and CHAR functions.

 =TRIM(CLEAN(SUBSTITUTE(C5,CHAR(160),"")))

-- CHAR(160) → returns the character specified by the code number from the character set from your computer.
-Here, the 160 cell is the number argument that represents the white space character.
+- CHAR(160) → returns the character specified by the provided ASCII code.
+160 represents the white space character.

 - Output → ” “

 - SUBSTITUTE(C5,CHAR(160),””) → replaces existing text with new text in a text string.
-Here, the C5 refers to the text argument while the CHAR(160) represents the old_text argument, and the “” points to the new_text argument.
-Here, the function substitutes white spaces with blanks.
+Here, C5 is the text argument, CHAR(160) represents the old_text argument, and the “” is the new_text argument.
+So, the function substitutes white spaces with blanks.

 - Output → “Jose, Age: 10, Grade: 4 “